 about the gallery

-Ancient Nomos Art is a museum of galleries exhibiting ancient coins and ancient inspired jewelry.
+Ancient Nomos Art is a museum of galleries exhibiting ancient coins and an ancient mints mapping project.
 The coin gallery displays the diverse art history of ancient Greek, Roman, Byzantine and Medieval coinage.
 The ancient mints mapping gallery features Magna-Grecia, Greek, Roman, Byzantine, Asia Minor and Medieval Mint Maps.
 The maps display geographic regions, territories and the major ancient coin mint cities.
 Visitor's are welcome to explore, study and enjoy Ancient Nomos Art.

 Greek, Amphipolis – 336 BC

 Obv: Head of Herakles facing right, wearing a lion’s skin headdress.
 Rev: ΑΛΕΞΑΝΔΡΟΥ to right, Zeus enthroned holding eagle in out stretched right hand and scepter in left hand; crescent in field.